-There is no doubt that for authors today, their most difficult task is gaining and then maintaining consistent book sales.
+The most difficult task for all authors is maintaining consistent book sales.

 There is a catch 22 that applies to most new books.
 It is that you need book sales to get book reviews, but you need book reviews to get sales.

 Then you need to get enough regular unit sales to keep a good sales rank, so you can sell more copies.
-This is because it is a fact that the top-selling books in a genre, sell far better than lower ranked books, by a huge factor.
+It is a fact that the top-ranking books in a genre, sell far better than lower ranked books.
+And by a huge factor.

 Can you answer some of these questions?